+- Set the desired functions.

-- Select the number, then press < (§ET) >. - Select the setting, then press < (st) >.
+- Select the number, then press < (set) >.

+- Select the setting, then press < (set)>.

 With an EX-series Speedlite, the Speedlite will always fire at full output if the [Flash metering mode] Custom Function is set to [TTL flash metering] (autoflash).